Voices of the Hudson | Maurice D. Hinchey Hudson River Valley National Heritage Area

 Voices of the Hudson

 The audio clips featured below give a voice to the history, culture, and natural beauty of the Hudson Valley.
-The stories provide a sampling of what it’s been like to live and work in the Hudson Valley over many different eras, including the present.
+The stories provide a sampling of what it’s was like to live and work in the Hudson Valley over many different eras, including the present.

 These clips are organized by the Themes of the Hudson River Valley National Heritage Area.

-Corridor of Commerce Theme
+Corridor of Commerce

 Bannerman's Castle

-Bannerman's CastleJust north of Cold Spring, is a site that piques everyone's curiosity – a medieval looking castle sitting on an island in the middle of the Hudson River.
+Just north of Cold Spring, is a site that piques everyone's curiosity – a medieval looking castle sitting on an island in the middle of the Hudson River.
 It’s not a castle made for a king.
 This Hudson River chateau was built by a teetotaling Presbyterian Scottish immigrant, Francis Bannerman, who used the island for a rather interesting purpose at the turn of the 20th century.
 Listen to learn what that use was.

 Brickmaking in the Hudson Valley